 William Patrick Patterson

-Patterson incorporated Work principles with his teacher's body-breath-self approach, which he speaks of as Conscious-Body-Breath-Impressions.
-This, along with active-being mentation and contemplation, Patterson sees as fulfulling Gurdjieff's presentation of the teaching of The Fourth Way as being "completely self-supporting and independent of other [spiritual] lines."
+Patterson incorporated Work principles with his teacher's body-breath-self approach, which he speaks of as a form of Haida yoga.
+This, along with active-being mentation, working with connecting centers, to being-in-contemplation, Patterson sees as fulfilling Gurdjieff's presentation of the teaching of The Fourth Way as being "completely self-supporting and independent of other [spiritual] lines."

 He is the founder/editor of The Gurdjieff Journal (est. 1992), the first domestic and international Fourth Way journal.
-More information can be found about William Patrick Patterson on his Google+ profile page.

 For more information visit WilliamPatrickPatterson.org.